bazilevs31/bazilevs31.github.io/_posts/2015-04-05-bash-intro.markdown

 /home/vasiliy/tests
 ```

-To navigate back in the parent directory we use cd ..
-Now lets use this
+To navigate back to the parent directory we use cd.
+Now let's use this
-4 commands together
+four commands together

 ```bash
 vasiliy@vasiliy-office:~/tests/empty_folder1$ pwd